Rules

 "Annular Space" shall mean the space between the casing and borehole wall.

-"Applicant" shall mean a person applying for a permit or permit amendment who is the owner of the land on which the well(s) or proposed well(s) are located unless the landowner authorizes, in writing, another person to act as well operator, to apply for the permit or registration, and otherwise act on his behalf in matters pertaining to registration or permitting or wells on his property.
+"Applicant" shall mean a person applying for a permit or permit amendment who is either (i) the owner of the land on which the well(s) or proposed well(s) are located or (ii) another person an owner authorizes, in writing, to act on the owner’s behalf in matters pertaining to registration, permitting, or operating wells on the owner’s property.

-"Aquifer Mining" shall mean the existence of that condition where the average annual available recharge of an aquifer or a portion of the aquifer is less than the annual production form the aquifer.
-For purposes of these rules the terms of "Aquifer overdrafting', reduction of artesian pressure" and "drawdown of the water table or aquifer" shall mean aquifer mining.
+"Aquifer Mining" shall mean the existence of that condition where the average annual available recharge of an aquifer or a portion of the aquifer is less than the annual production from the aquifer.
+For purposes of these rules, the terms “reduction of artesian pressure" and "drawdown of the water table or aquifer" shall mean aquifer mining.

 "Artesian Pressure" shall mean the pressure in a confined aquifer.